 Richmond, Virginia has a major termite and mosquito problem.
 Richmond was ranked #14 out of 50 in Orkin’s 2022 Most Termite-Infested Cities list.
 The termite infestation is likely partially caused by the amount of old wood in the area, as many historical buildings are still standing.

 When it comes to mosquitos, Richmond has a problem, but it has gotten better in recent years.
-They used to be ranked #14 in Orkin’s Top Mosquito Cities list, but it is currently rankedOpens in a new tab. #29 out of 50, which is a major improvement.
+They used to be ranked #14 in Orkin’s Top Mosquito Cities list, but it is currently ranked #29 out of 50, which is a major improvement.
 Mosquitos run rampant in Richmond, Virginia because a majority of the city is located near water, which is one of the reasons why it is often called the River State.

 Although Richmond, Virginia is considered a great place to live by many locals, the city is not perfect, and there are many reasons why you shouldn’t move to the area.